-AP Fact Check: Trump Is Wrong About Insurers and Coronavirus
+AP FACT CHECK: Trump Is Wrong About Insurers and Coronavirus

 First, the restriction does not apply to legal permanent residents of the U.S. or their families when they are returning from Europe.
 It also does not apply to U.S. citizens coming back from Europe, as Trump acknowledged.

 As well, it apparently does not apply to Ireland, Romania, Croatia, Ukraine and several other European states.
-The proclamation released by the White House says the travel ban will affect the 26 European states in what's known as the Schengen Area.
+The proclamation released by the White House says the travel ban will affect the 26 European states in the Schengen Area.
 That's most of Europe, but not “all.”

 TRUMP: "These prohibitions will not only apply to the tremendous amount of trade and cargo, but various other things as we get approval."

-THE FACT: That is also wrong.
+THE FACTS: That is also wrong.
 The White House quickly clarified that the restriction on movement from Europe "only applies to human beings, not goods and cargo.”

 EDITOR'S NOTE — A look at the veracity of claims by political figures.

-Associated Press writers Jill Colvin, Lauran Neergaard, Zeke Miller and Tom Murphy contributed to this report.
+Associated Press writers Jill Colvin, Colleen Long, Lauran Neergaard, Zeke Miller and Tom Murphy contributed to this report.

 Find AP Fact Checks at http://apne.ws/2kbx8bd